romansorin/research/paper_content.md

 ### Design

 The study included both a quantitative and qualitative analysis of user behavior and layouts, respectively.
 In the first stage of the study (content analysis), queries to the Alexa API were saved, parsed, and sites were extracted from the responses.
 These sites were then screenshotted and fed into a KMeans model for clustering and identification of commonalities across layouts.
 These commonalities identified by the algorithm were then analyzed manually, and several layout variants were created to represent the few most common layouts.
 These layout variants would be shown at random (in A/B variant style) to participants.
 In the experimental facet of the study, user interaction with the layout was measured through various UX metrics, recorded sessions, analytics, and heatmaps.

 ## Results

+Ideas for data analysis:
+- Scatter plots of variants and session times (variant by color, Y axis is session length)
+- correlation between session time and variant; abstract the reasoning out for whyu this could be (i.e., one variant has clearly presented information CTA over another)
+- regression analysis

+Implications:

+Limitations:

+Directions for research:

 ### Content analysis results